visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

    projection one can define the number of channels and their relative spacing.

-Additional geometry attributes.

-4. Location of the origin for a divergent array.
-For a parallel and grid array the channels will be centered around the origin.

-5. The array is assumed to be in the Y=0 or Phi=0 plane as such one needs to select the axis direction from the origin which will be X or Z (Cartesian) or R or Z (cylindrical or toroidal).

-6. The array plane may be tilted and well as be rotated.
-Depending on the mesh geometry these are described as a series of offsets (Cartesian) or angles (cylindrical or toroidal) and tilts which defines a transform to the array plane.

-7. The Y offset/ toroidal angle is an offset to each array.

-8. Flip toroidal angle - flips the toroidal angle by negating it.

-Divergent tab
-_____________

-For an array divergent channels one selects:
+   Divergent tab - For an array divergent channels one selects:

    a.
-The number of channels.
+The number of divergent channels.
    b.
 The relative angle between each channel.

-Parallel tab
-_____________

-For an array of parallel channels one selects:
+   Parallel tab - For an array of parallel channels one selects:

    a.
-The number of channels.
+The number of parallel channels.
    b.
 The relative distance between each channel.

-Grid tab
-________

-For a grid of parallel channels one selects:
+   Grid tab - For a grid of parallel channels one selects:

    a.
 The number of channels per column.
    b.
 The offset between each channel.
    c.
 The number of rows.
    d.
 The offset between rows.

+For the remaining geometery consult the reference image showing the attributes.

+4. Location of the origin for a divergent array.
+For a parallel and grid array the channels will be centered around the origin.

+5. The array is assumed to be in the Y=0 or the Phi=0 plane as such one needs to select the axis direction from the origin which will be X or Z (Cartesian) or R or Z (cylindrical or toroidal).
+The channel sampling will start at the origin and proceed in hte negative axis direction.

+6. The array plane may be tilted and well as be rotated.
+Depending on the mesh geometry these are described as a series of offsets (Cartesian) or angles (cylindrical or toroidal) and tilts which defines a transform to the array plane.

+7. The Y offset / Toroidal angle - add an offset to each array.

+8. Flip toroidal angle - flips the toroidal angle by negating it.

 .. _LineSampler_GeometryTab: